Commercial Vehicle Regulations for Wraps: What Fleet Owners Need to Know (USA Guide)

 8. Train drivers about visibility and cleaning standards.

-9. Keep maintenance logs and note any wrap damage using our Vinyl Wrap Troubleshooting: Peeling, Bubbles, Stains guide.
+9. Keep maintenance logs and note any wrap damage.

 10. Before selling, prepare a paint disclosure when selling a wrapped car.